kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

-Linking structural changes to performance helps guide the design of more durable, efficient fuel-cell catalysts.
-Modern electrocatalysts for catalyzing the oxygen reduction reaction are commonly made up of <u>platinum-alloy nanoparticles on a carbon support</u>.
-Their varied structures mean they degrade differently under operating conditions.
-We showed how <u>identical-location microscopy</u> tracks their local history, which complements the bulk information gathered using other methods such as electrochemical measurements.
+We showed how <u>identical-location microscopy</u> tracks the local history of platinum-cobalt nanoparticles at different scales, which complements the bulk information obtained with other methods like electrochemical measurements.

-The first paper is a comparison of commercial electrocatalysts for the oxygen reduction reaction of acidic media, and the second is a detailed investigation of platinum-cobalt nanoparticles at the atomic scale.
+The first paper compares commercial electrocatalysts for the oxygen reduction reaction in acidic media, and the second is a detailed investigation of platinum-cobalt nanoparticles at the atomic scale.

 <span class="reference">
 **Resolving the nanoparticles' structure–property relationships at the atomic level: a study of Pt-based electrocatalysts**.